ros-infrastructure/rosdoc2/README.md

 This command will inspect your package and run various documentation tools based on the configuration of your package.

+The ```--package-path``` may also be a directory with a number of packages in subdirectories, for example a repository.
+Or if you omit ```package-path```, rosdoc2 will use the current working directory as the starting point.

-The package directory that you specify must contain a single ROS 2 package that has a `package.xml` file and optionally a YAML configuration file to configure the doc build process.
+Package directories must contain a single ROS 2 package that has a `package.xml` file and optionally a YAML configuration file to configure the doc build process.

 There will be an `index.html` file in the output directory which you can open manually, or with this command:

 ```
 rosdoc2 open ./doc_output/index.html
 ```

+You can run ```rosdoc2 -h``` to get full instructions on how to run.
 For more advanced usage see the documentation.

 It may be helpful during rosdoc2 development to run a version of rosdoc2 without installing it.
 This can be done (after doing an initial normal install to make sure prerequisites are available) by running, from the rosdoc2 main directory: